londek/pynet/README.md

-# Punity - Py to C# transpiler with Unity in mind
+# PyNet - Py to C# transpiler with Unity in mind